Career Timeline of Katie Porter: Major Achievements and Milestones

 January 2021: Removed from Financial Services Committee

-In January 2021, Katie Porter was removed from the Financial Services Committee and opted to serve instead on the House Natural Resources and House Oversight committees.
-On the Oversight committee, Porter participated in an investigation into the National Highway Traffic Safety Administration (NHTSA)'s test standards for children's car seats and boosters side-impact.
+In January 2021, Katie Porter was removed from the Financial Services Committee, opting instead to serve on the House Natural Resources and House Oversight committees.
+She participated in an investigation into the NHTSA's test standards for children's car seats on the Oversight committee.

-In 2021, Katie Porter advocated for increased funding for the National Park Service's Every Kid Outdoors program to enhance children's access to national parks.
+In 2021, Katie Porter advocated for additional funding for the National Park Service's Every Kid Outdoors program to enhance children's access to national parks.

 January 13, 2022: Urged FDA to End Blood Donation Policy